adri-er/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 ## Built with 🛠️

-_The whole repository based on high level programming phase of Holberton School foundations is constructed in C_
+_The whole repository based on high level programming phase of Holberton School foundations is constructed in Python_

 ## Authors ✒️